Use the following forms to download and mail to WK & WGS, P.O. Box 148, Bothell, WA 98041

 Announcement of Winners: As each class and category is judged, the winners will be announced.
 Once the winners' names have been announced, the class will not be re-judged under any circumstances.
 The decisions of the Koi Judges are final.
 After the end of judging, all winners will be listed on the Awards Information Sheet, which will be distributed at the Awards Banquet on Saturday evening.

-Alcohol and Tobacco and Food restrictions: to ensure the safety of the fish and the comfort of the viewing public, we ask that no alcohol, tobacco or food be brought into the show tent.
+Alcohol and Tobacco and Food restrictions: to ensure the safety of the fish and the comfort of the viewing public, no alcohol, tobacco or food may be brought into the show area.

-Fish Sales: Sale of live koi will be restricted to the WK & WGS Fish Sale booth and various vendor booths.
+Fish Sales: Sale of live koi will be restricted to the WK & WGS Fish Sale booth.

 Contingencies and Extreme Circumstances: any items not covered by these rules or extreme circumstances will be handled at the sole discretion of the Show Chair.